sbywater/django-asana/README.rst

 Command line options
 ====================

+Note: Due to option parsing limitations, it is less error prone to pass in the id of the object rather than the name.

+Good example:

+ $ python manage.py sync_from_asana -w 123456

+Bad example:

+ $ python manage.py sync_from_asana -w="Personal Projects"`

+ manage.py sync_from_asana: error: unrecognized arguments: Projects

 ===================     ======================================================
-``--workspace, -w``     Restrict work to the named Asana workspace.
+``--workspace, -w``     Restrict work to the specified Asana workspace, by id or name.
 Can be used
                         multiple times.
 By default, all workspaces will used.

-                        Ex: python manage.py sync_from_asana -w 'Private Projects'`
+                        Ex: python manage.py sync_from_asana -w 1234567890

-``--project, -p``       Restrict work to the named Asana project.
+``--project, -p``       Restrict work to the specified Asana project, by id or name.
 Can be used
                         multiple times.
 By default, all projects will used.
+If you specify a project and have multiple workspaces and have not set ASANA_WORKSPACE, also specify the workspace.

-                        Ex: python manage.py sync_from_asana -p 'Sample Project'`
+                        Ex: python manage.py sync_from_asana -p MyProject.com
+                        python manage.py sync_from_asana -w 1234567890 -p MyProject.com

 ``--model, -m``         Restrict work to the named model.
 Can be used
                         multiple times.
 By default, all models will used.